Professional Connections - International Healthcare Recruitment

 Q: What language is spoken in Saudi Arabia?

-A: Arabic is the official language, used in all government and legal matters.
-However, English is widely spoken in healthcare, education, and business.
-Most signs and documents are bilingual, making it easier for non-Arabic speakers to navigate daily life.
+Arabic is the official language used in government, law, and daily life.
+However, English is widely spoken in healthcare, business, and education.
+Most hospital staff communicate in English, and many signs and documents are bilingual, making everyday tasks much easier for expatriates.

 Q: Do I need to register with a Saudi nursing authority?

-A: Yes.
+Yes.
 All nurses must be licensed by the Saudi Commission for Health Specialties (SCFHS).
-Your recruitment agency, such as Profco, will assist with the registration process.
+Your recruitment agency such as Profco will guide you through the registration and dataflow process.

 Q: What is the typical working schedule for nurses?